Kylerace/Hellebore-Simulator/README.md

  * make a framework for agents to take actions using their assigned ships.
  * simulate special relativity excluding time dilation and light lag per frame of reference
  * simulate time dilation and light lag per frame of reference
- * make preprogrammed agents for the Hellebore and the chasing shi
+ * make preprogrammed agents for the Hellebore and the chasing ship